Go Back

 Instructions

-• Mix your strained lime juice, cherry puree, and sugar in a saucepan.
-Heat slowly to 190°F, stirring to dissolve sugar.
-Do not boil the mixture.
+• Mix the cherry puree, strained lime juice, and sugar in a saucepan.

-• Remove from heat and ladle the concentrate into prepared jars leaving adequate headspace.
-Cap with 2-part canning lids and process in a water bath canner for 15 minutes adjusting for elevation (see notes).
+• Process the jars in a water bath canner for 15 minutes, adjusting to the altitude (see notes).

 Notes